ryanmeador/mcp-npm-scripts/README.md

 Every npm script inside that `package.json` becomes an MCP tool.
 Script names are sanitized to valid tool ids: lowercase, any run of disallowed characters replaced with a single underscore, trimmed, with numeric suffixes added on collision.
 Invoking a tool runs `npm run <original-script-name>` in the package directory and returns combined stdout/stderr as a text response.

+Arguments:
+Provide arguments via the `args` array (strings).
+They are appended after `--` so they appear to the script as positional parameters.

 If no path is provided, the server currently starts with zero tools (you must point it at a project to register scripts).

 ## Development